submitAnonymous/Rank-Select-Queries-with-Adjusted-Anchoring/README.md

 1) Benchmark the R/S schemes on randomly generated bitmaps via the command

-RSAA 0 density-of-the-to-be-generated-random-bitmap size-of-the-random-bitmap-in-megabits s_parameter
+RSAA 0 percentage-of-the-density-of-the-to-be-generated-random-bitmap size-of-the-random-bitmap-in-megabits s_parameter

 2) Benchmark the schemes on the number files GOV2, URL, 5GRAM, DNA from the links provided in https://github.com/aboffa/Learned-Rank-Select-ALENEX21 via the command